kmeystedt/Basic-ER-Database/README.md

 # Basic-ER-Database
-This is a simple database written in C# using visual studio.
+This is a simple database written in C# using visual studio 2017.